-Federal, State, Tribal, Territorial, local, and volunteer SAR responders face numerous challenges, including those relating to a lack of geospatial awareness.
+Federal, state, tribal, territorial, local, and volunteer SAR responders face numerous challenges, including those relating to a lack of geospatial awareness.
 Resource de-confliction is a matter of safety for mobile assets such as aircraft.
 Additionally, it aids in the efficient and effective use of limited resources so that all areas receive appropriate, available SAR response assets.

-Three specific geo-referencing issues were identified during the response to Hurricane Katrina:
+Three specific geo-referencing issues were identified luring the response to Hurricane Katrina:

-- How do SAR responders navigate when landmarks such as street signs and homes are unavailable? - How do SAR responders communicate position in a common language? - SAR resource de-confliction: the ability to ensure multiple assets are not inappropriately operating in the same area.
+- How do SAR responders navigate when landmarks, such as street signs and homes, are unavailable? - How do SAR responders communicate position in a common language? - SAR resource de-confliction: the ability to ensure multiple assets are not inappropriately operating in the same area.

 To geo-reference is to define location in physical space and is crucial to making aerial and satellite imagery useful for mapping.
-Geo-referencing explains how position data (e.g., Global Positioning System (GPS)
+Geo-referencing explains how bosition data (e.g., GPS locations) relate to imagery and to a physical location.
+Different maps may use different projection systems.
+Geo-referencing tools contain methods to combine and overlay these maps with minimum distortion.
+Using geo-referencing nethods, data obtained from observation or surveying may be given a point of reference from topographic maps already available.